The Salisbury Symphony Orchestra is a professional symphony orchestra home-based in Salisbury, North Carolina.

 It is relatively rare for a municipality to host its very own professional symphony orchestra, and rarer still that the hosting city is as small as Salisbury.
 But it is even less common to find such an orchestra which has existed continuously for over 52 years, and yet that is exactly what our community has in the Salisbury Symphony!

 The idea of having a symphony orchestra here in Salisbury, North Carolina was first conceived by Dr. Samuel E. Duncan, the fifth president of Livingstone College in the early sixties.
 In the spring of 1966, he invited Dr. Donald C. Dearborn, then president of Catawba College, to collaborate with him to establish a community symphony.
 Together with the Salisbury City School System, the two colleges jointly hired Albert Chaffoo to organize the area's first symphony orchestra and to teach college and high school classes in music.
-Chaffoo, an Iranian- born college professor, had previously helped to create the Baghdad Symphony Orchestra - Iran's first symphony orchestra - and later conducted the Birmingham and Bournemouth Orchestras in London.
+Chaffoo, an Iranian- born college professor, had previously helped to create the Baghdad Symphony Orchestra - Iraq's first symphony orchestra - and later conducted the Birmingham and Bournemouth Orchestras in London.
 Accepting a teaching position which brought him to the United States, he later directed the Asheville Symphony and was the founding Music Director for the Western Piedmont Symphony Orchestra (Hickory, NC) before coming to Salisbury.

 The fledgling Salisbury Symphony Orchestra's first concert took place on November 6, 1967, in Keppel Auditorium of Catawba College.
 Professor Chaffoo continued to serve for fifteen years as a music educator for the community as well as the music director and conductor of the orchestra.